camlee/power-meter/esp32-viewe/README.md

 The normal VIEWE target disables ADS1115, but enabling it uses the ESP-IDF I2C backend on a separately configured port/pin pair rather than Arduino Wire, which cannot coexist with the VIEWE panel library's legacy I2C driver.

+Physical ADC sources acquire calibrated voltage/current pairs continuously and reduce those observations into the normal 500 ms reading stream.
+The ESP32 ADC targets 5 ms; the four-conversion WROOM ADS1115 path targets 15 ms. These are scheduler targets, and every diagnostic capture reports its measured interval.

+Raw observations are retained only for an on-demand capture.
+In the browser, select **View Raw** beside a configured channel on Sensors.
+On the VIEWE display, use the image icon at the right of that channel's KPI row.
+A capture contains voltage, current, and instantaneous power for one selected logical channel across three consecutive 500 ms production windows, alongside the actual reduced voltage/current/power/duty values.
+It uses the same calibrated observations as normal energy accounting and is discarded after the UI takes the result.
+Capture IDs protect the shared browser/display service from stale take or cancel operations; abandoned results expire automatically.

 ## Firmware constraints and development gotchas